 Every couple of weeks I introduce you to an English football club which I assume you (my non-English readers) don’t know much about.
 In other words, you won’t be reading about Man U or Chelsea in this space.

-This week we head south of London to the coastal town of Brighton, home of an up-and-coming club which I think we’ll be seeing in the Premier League next season.
+This week we head south of London to the coastal town of Brighton, home of an up-and-coming club which (as of May 2018) has just secured another season of Premier League football.

 Brighton and Hove Albion

 Brighton, on the coast about an hour south of London